 Attractions with Discounted Admission

-The newest attraction that New Orleans has to offer is JAMNOLA, a permanent pop-up celebrating the music, art and culture of New Orleans brought to life by 20+ local artists.
+One of the newest attractions that New Orleans has to offer is JAMNOLA, a permanent pop-up celebrating the music, art and culture of the city brought to life by 20+ local artists.
 Exhibits include films on Mardi Gras traditions, murals representing the faces of New Orleans, a life-size interactive crawfish boil pot, a wall of rotating second line umbrellas, a touch-free sensory sound exhibit and more.
 Each room provides a different unique photo opportunity, like taking a bite out of a larger-than-life po-boy mural or posing in front of digital headdresses.

 Admission price: $29 for adults, $20 for children ages 3-12, $20 for students*, children 3-12 years old*, military*, seniors*, first responders* and health care providers*, free for children 2 and under.
 On Wednesdays and Thursdays, Louisiana residents save 15% with coupon NOLALOVE (*note: not eligible for Louisiana residents discount)

 Attractions with Free Admission